dyduch/to-lab-project/README.md

 # to-lab-project
 Project for OOP-like subject.

-Simple project for TO subject including showing Decorators abilities.
+Simple project for TO subject showing Decorators abilities.